 - The percentage of costs participants pay for covered drugs under Part D will now be capped at 25%, after meeting their deductible.
 The maximum allowable deductible will increase to $435 and the out-of-pocket threshold where catastrophic coverage begins will increase to $6,350.
 These are revised thresholds resulting from the “donut hole” of prior years now being fully closed.

 Although for many Medicare participants, simply letting their benefits auto-renew with no action required, will be the right choice, the open enrollment period that occurs between October 15 and December 7 is the time for participants to review their benefits and determine if any changes should be made.
 Your BDF team is here to help you think through these considerations and give guidance as needed.

-John D. Smith, CFP® is a Wealth Manager at BDF.
-A member of the Business Owner Team, he is adept at helping business owners integrate their unique business opportunities and risks into their personal wealth management plan, due to his 25+ years of experience.
+As a member of BDF's Business Owner Team, John is adept at helping business owners integrate their unique business opportunities and risks into their personal wealth management plan.
 He finds that business owners, in particular, are often so focused on making sure that their business operations are running smoothly, they may overlook their personal financial well-being.
-John received his Bachelor of Science degree in Financial Counseling and Planning from Purdue University.
-He is a member of the Chicago Estate Planning Council and the National Association of Estate Planners and Councils and holds the ACCREDITED ESTATE PLANNER® designation.
-He is a member of the Financial Planning Association and a member of the University Club of Chicago and is Chairman of the club’s Wine Society.
+John holds the ACCREDITED ESTATE PLANNER® designation.